RubyLichtenstein/Android-CleanArchitecture/README.md

 WeatherApp-CleanArchitecture
 =========================

-This is a sample app that is part of a blog post I have written about how to architect android application using the Uncle Bob's clean architecture approach.
+WeatherApp let you check the current weather for selected cities in the world, By using Open weather map API The application was built with Uncle Bob's clean architecture approach, and deeply inspired by android10/Android-CleanArchitecture sample.

 Libraries used on this project
 ------------------------------------
 **Development**